expede/minimal-spanning-merkle-tree/README.md

 The advantages of the nesting strategy include:

 - Distinguishes clearly the case where a `null` CID would otherwise be a parse error
-- Namespaces the keys, so that the key for the nested DAG is not
+- Namespaces the inline link under the `"/"` signal

 ### 5.1.3 Deeply Nested